rdammkoehler/wumpus/README.md

 * may contain a Bottomless Pit!

-* may contain a Superbat
+* may contain a Colony Of Bats

 Wumpus: Will eat you! (you loose) or Run Away, game continues